-The CSR Board is a leadership community for people leading corporate social responsibility at the world’s biggest companies.
+The Data Board is a leadership community for people leading data strategy at the world’s biggest companies.

 This is a leadership organization.
 Membership is limited to senior decision-makers setting policy and strategy (typically VP and director).
 Everyone is screened for seniority and authority, and no one below manager may participate.

 Members are experienced senior leaders with authority over their programs.

 - Senior decision-makers who have responsibility for their program.
 Determines strategy, sets policy, controls budgets, selects vendors, hires staff, and manages the team.
 Minimum title of manager (no exceptions).

 - Substantial, relevant professional experience.
 Extensive experience representing your organization in confidential conversations with senior executives at major corporations.